For more Elysium's Passage Blog Posts go directly to the links

 5. GEORGES I. GURDJIEFF (1872-1949)

 Gurdjieff lived his early years in the Transcaucasia region which had rich ethnic mix comprised of Georgians, Armenians, Kurds, Greeks, Turks and Russians.
-At the age of fifteen he set out to wander the world, gleaning whatever ancient wisdom he could in scattered Sufi ashrams, Christian churches, Buddhist temples and assorted mystery schools across central Asia, Egypt, Rome, Iran, Russia and going as far as Tibet.
+At the age of fifteen, he set out to wander the world, gleaning whatever ancient wisdom he could in scattered Sufi ashrams, Christian churches, Buddhist temples and assorted mystery schools across central Asia, Egypt, Rome, Iran, Russia and going as far as Tibet.
 He later established himself back home in Russia where he taught his esoterica under his own auspices, often in Moscow and St Petersburg.

 In the first half of the twentieth century, Gurdjieff brought many ancient esoteric traditions to the western world such as the Enneagram.
-Gurdjieff also wrote certain classic scores for piano designed to awaken human consciousness and introduced Sufi whirling dervishes by bring several to New Your to perform.
+Gurdjieff also wrote certain classic scores for piano designed to awaken human consciousness and introduced Sufi whirling dervishes by bringing several to New Your to perform.

-Along with his primary student, P. I. Ouspensky and several others, they together escaped the Bolshevik revolution by traveling on foot from Russian down through Georgia to Istanbul in 1920.
+Along with his primary student, P. I. Ouspensky and several others, they together escaped the Bolshevik revolution by travelling on foot from Russian down through Georgia to Istanbul in 1920.
 Later they established their own institutes, Gurdjieff in Paris and Ouspensky in London, each teaching and disseminating their ideas on the nature of consciousness and other arcane philosophies.
-Since returning to my earthly body, I’ve endeavored to become more familiar with their teachings through their several books.
-I’ve also taken in several talks related to the Forth Way school of thought that include concepts such as being present, self-remembering and non-identification, to name just a few.
+Since returning to my earthly body, I’ve endeavoured to become more familiar with their teachings through their several books.
+I’ve also taken in several talks related to the Fourth Way school of thought that include concepts such as being present, self-remembering and non-identification, to name just a few.

-Unfortunately, concepts dealing with higher consciousness are not well understood or recognized in most universities in the West, since so few now know anything about esoteric philosophy, or consciousness for that matter.
+Unfortunately, concepts dealing with higher consciousness are not well understood or recognized in most universities in the West, since so few now know anything about esoteric philosophy or consciousness for that matter.
 (One notable exception is eminent philosopher Jacob Needleman from San Francisco State University).

-Anything written by Gurdjieff, Ouspensky or others of that day’s cultural intelligentsia such as Orage, Nicoll, Nott and Bennett are recommended, although many of these books can be challenging.
+Anything was written by Gurdjieff, Ouspensky or others of that day’s cultural intelligentsia such as Orage, Nicoll, Nott and Bennett are recommended, although many of these books can be challenging.